The Kingsmen: "Louie Louie"

-In 1962, while playing a gig at the Pypo Club in Seaside, Oregon, the band noticed Rockin' Robin Roberts's version of "Louie Louie" being played on the jukebox for hours on end with the entire club dancing.
-Ely convinced the Kingsmen to learn the song, which they played at dances to a great crowd response.
-Unknown to him, he changed the beat because he misheard it on a jukebox.
-Ken Chase, host of radio station KISN, opened his own club to capitalize on these dance crazes.
-Dubbed "The Chase", the Kingsmen became the club's house band and he became the band's manager.
-On April 5, 1963, Chase booked the band an hour-long session at the local Northwestern Inc. studio for the following day to record a demo tape for a summer cruise ship gig.
+In 1962, while playing a gig at the Pypo Club in Seaside, Oregon, the band noticed the entire club dancing for hours on end to Rockin' Robin Roberts's version of "Louie Louie" being played on the jukebox.
+Ely convinced his fellow band members to learn the song, which they played at dances to a great crowd response.
+Unknown to him, he had changed the beat because he'd misheard it on a jukebox.
+Ken Chase, host of radio station KISN, opened his own club, "The Chase", to capitalize on these dance crazes.
+The Kingsmen became the club's house band, and he became the band's manager.
+On Friday, April 5, 1963, Chase booked the band an hour-long session at the local Northwestern Inc., studio for 10 a.m. the following day to record a demo tape for a summer cruise ship gig.
 Adding to the hurried atmosphere, the band had just played a 90-minute "Louie Louie" marathon the night before.
 (Note: On July 2, 1993, a bronze historical marker was installed at the site (411 SW 13th Avenue) by the Oregon Historical Society to commemorate the event.
 The marker disappeared shortly afterward.
 On September 5, 2013, the City of Portland dedicated a replacement plaque at the site.
 It was removed in 2015 after vandalism and theft attempts.)

-Despite the band's annoyance at having so little time to prepare, on April 6 at 10 a.m. the Kingsmen walked into the three-microphone recording studio.
+Despite the band's annoyance at having so little time to prepare, the Kingsmen walked into the three-microphone recording studio on time.
 "Jamaica Farewell", one partial and one full take of "Louie Louie", and "Haunted Castle" were recorded.
 For "Louie Louie", the only vocal number, Ely was forced to lean back and sing to a microphone suspended from the ceiling.
 "It was more yelling than singing", Ely said, cause I was trying to be heard over all the instruments."
-In addition, he was wearing braces at the time of the performance, further compounding his infamously slurred words.
-Ely sang the beginning of the third verse two bars too early but realized his mistake and waited for the rest of the band to catch up.
+In addition, he was wearing braces at the time of the performance, further compounding his slurred words.
+Ely sang the beginning of the third verse two bars too early, but realized his mistake and waited for the rest of the band to catch up.
 The Kingsmen were not proud of the recording and wanted to fix their mistakes, but Chase liked the energy and rawness and assured them that the demo version could be redone before a record was released.
-The one hour session cost either $36, $50, or somewhere in between and the band split the cost.
+The one hour session cost either $36, $50, or somewhere in between, and the band split the cost.

 With a competing "Louie Louie" version from Paul Revere and the Raiders getting heavy play on a competing station, Chase began playing the Kingsmen's demo version on his show at KISN.
 He then contracted with Jerry Dennon's Jerden Records to press a single.
 The B-side was "Haunted Castle", composed by Ely and Don Gallucci, the new keyboardist; however, Lynn Easton was credited on both the Jerden and Wand releases.